tomjaguarpaw/trainings/lynda/fostering-collaboration/managing-remote-employees.md

 * What do you do when you need inspiration?

-* When do you typeically seek collaboration?
+* When do you typically seek collaboration?

 * When you get interrupted how long does it take to get back into working groove?